Are You Board Ready? Take our Self-Assessment

 - Do you like to ask deep, thoughtful questions about assumptions for business decisions?

-- Are you comfortable with playing the director oversight role vs management role?
+- Are you comfortable with playing the director oversight role vs the management role?

 - Do you look for innovative ways to approach issues?